forketyfork/growing-oo-software-guided-by-tests/README.md

 The book doesn't define any dependency management solution or particular project structure.
 I used Gradle as the easiest dependency management tool.

-The windowlicker library is pretty old (~12 years), but it's available in the Maven repos.
+The windowlicker library is pretty old (the last version was published in 2012), but it's available in the Maven repos.
-Smack (XMPP client) is also available
+Smack (XMPP client) was last published in 2011 but is also available.

 ## Running the XMPP server